 On March 5, 2019, the United Nations Report of the Panel of Experts, established pursuant to United Nations Security Council Resolution 1874, stated: "The nuclear and ballistic missile programmes of the Democratic People's Republic of Korea remain intact and the country continues to defy Security Council resolutions through a massive increase in illegal ship-to-ship transfers of petroleum products and coal."
-The report noted that North Korea continues to violate the arms embargo imposed on the regime"[f]inancial sanctions regime."
+The report noted that North Korea continues to violate the arms embargo imposed on the regime"[f]inancial sanctions remain some of the most poorly implemented and actively evaded measures of the sanctions regime."
 The report further described suspected cases of prohibited North Korean arms sales to Syria, Sudan, Libya, and Yemen, including potential sales of ballistic missiles and other equipment to Houthi rebels.